SEIR-7-06/react-intro/README.md

 ### What is React and Why do popele like it?
 React is a JavaScript library for building interactive user interfaces.

+With jQuery we had the ability to dynamically interact with the DOM, updating content, creating and removing elements on the page, without having to trigger a full page refresh.
+In this way React will take the place of jQuery.

 As the the front end of your application becomes larger and more complex, trying to manage that complexity with vanilla JavaScript or even jQuery becomes difficult.
+The jQuery library alone doesn't provide us with tools to organize our code.

-React provides powerful tools for managing that complexity.
+React provides powerful tools for managing that complexity, giving us tools to organize our code.
 With React, the user interface is broken out into reusable building blocks called **components**.
 Each component can house its own logic, manage its own state, and pass information to other **components**.

 React also performs very efficiently in the browser.
 If we think back to using server-side templates in the previous units, whenever we wanted to update the data on the page, we needed to refresh the entire page to see our changes.
 We could improve this with jQuery by only rerendering part of the page.